brendoncarroll/go-p2p/README.md

 Creates and manages NAT mappings for addresses behind a IPv4 with a NAT table, using UPnP.
 Applies the mappings to values returned from `LocalAddr`

+- **Fragmenting Swarm**
+A higher order swarm which increases the MTU of an underlying swarm by breaking apart messages, and assembling them on the other side.

 The `swarmutil` package contains utilities for writing `Swarms` and a test suite to make sure it exhibits all the behaviors expected.

 ### P is for Protocols